tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/快速入门/创建 EMR 集群_intl_en.md

 **Billing Mode**: Pay-as-you-go.

 - Pay-as-you-go: You are charged by usage duration of the cluster.
 This billing mode requires identity verification and will freeze the amount of one hour's usage fees when the cluster is created (vouchers cannot be used here).
 After this cluster is terminated, the frozen amount will be refunded.
 **AZ**: Different AZs in the same region support different models and specifications.
 Tencent Cloud products in different regions cannot communicate with each other over a private network.
 The AZ cannot be changed after purchase.
-We recommend you select a latest AZ close to the region of your business data so as to reduce the access latency and increase the download speed.
+We recommend you select an AZ closest to the region of your business data so as to reduce the access latency and increase the download speed.
 **Cluster Network**: To ensure the security of the EMR cluster, all nodes of the cluster are placed in a VPC; therefore, you need to set up a VPC before you can successfully create the EMR cluster.
 - **Security Group**: The security group has a firewall feature used to set the network access control of the CVM instance.
 If there is no security group, EMR will automatically create one for you; otherwise, you can choose to use an existing one directly.
 If the number of security groups has reached the upper limit and new ones cannot be created, you can delete some obsolete ones after checking the security groups that are being used.
 - Create Security Group: EMR will create a security group for you and open ports 22 and 30001 and the necessary IP range for communication over the private network.